 According to Ayurveda, learning about rtucharya, seasonal changes, is important for living a fulfilled life.
 It teaches us to track the deeper patterns influencing our health and well-being.

 During the summer season, the state of our doshas begins to change in relationship with the elements around us.
 As we transition out of the cold, wet spring, where kapha dosha was most prevalent, we move into summer, the pitta season, which is defined by long, hot days and warm nights.

 At the arrival of summer, we are ideally still supported by the moist, cool qualities of kapha we accumulated in the previous spring season.
 This bounty of kapha protects us from the intense, fiery pitta qualities of summer.
 However, the heat that begins to increase during this season tends to aggravate vata dosha due to its light, dry, and rough qualities.

-During the summer season, kapha decreases day by day, while vata and pitta increase day by day.
+Kapha decreases gradually during the summer season, while vata and pitta increase day by day.
 Here are some Ayurvedic tips to help honor the summer solstice by cultivating more balance within:

 Take Time to Rest

 As we go deeper into the summer season, we experience longer and longer days, and our energy is stretched to the fullest.

 Ayurveda recommends taking a 20-minute nap during the day to preserve and restore some of your energy.
 If you can do this between 2–5 p.m., it will help bring balance to vata dosha, which may be contributing to some feelings of instability or flightiness during this time.

 Harnessing the power of scent can bring wonderful support.
 Jasmine and sandalwood are two fragrances that can help cool the body and mind as we head into this seasonal change.
 Applying these essential oils to your wrists and behind the ears throughout the day can bring a cooling and grounding sensation to those of us who are more likely to get caught in a frenzy.